zwj12/zwj12.github.io/_posts/python/2023-11-06-EmbeddingPython.md

 # PyConfig & PyConfig_InitPythonConfig & PyConfig_Clear
 Structure containing most parameters to configure Python.
 When done, the PyConfig_Clear() function must be used to release the configuration memory.

+# 获取模块名
+    PyObject* p1 = PyObject_GetAttrString(pModule, "__name__");
+    PyObject* repr = PyObject_Repr(p1);
+    PyObject* str = PyUnicode_AsEncodedString(p1, "utf-8", "strict");
+    char* result = PyBytes_AsString(str);

+# GIL
+The Python interpreter is not fully thread-safe.
+In order to support multi-threaded Python programs, there’s a global lock, called the global interpreter lock or GIL, that must be held by the current thread before it can safely access Python objects.
+Without the lock, even the simplest operations could cause problems in a multi-threaded program.

+## Py_Initialize & PyEval_ReleaseThread
+In an application embedding Python, Py_Initialize should be called before using any other Python/C API functions.
+After Python interpreter is initialized, application must call PyEval_ReleaseThread to release GIL, so than the other thread can apply the GIL.

+    Py_Initialize();
+    ... //Do other initialization work.
+    PyEval_ReleaseThread(PyThreadState_Get());

+## PyGILState_Ensure & PyGILState_Release
+PyGILState_Ensure ensure that the current thread is ready to call the Python C API regardless of the current state of Python, or of the global interpreter lock.
+This may be called as many times as desired by a thread as long as each call is matched with a call to PyGILState_Release().
+In general, other thread-related APIs may be used between PyGILState_Ensure() and PyGILState_Release() calls as long as the thread state is restored to its previous state before the Release().

+    PyGILState_STATE state = PyGILState_Ensure();
+    ... //Do other Python operations in the current thread.
+    PyGILState_Release(state);